 28) I am required to update equipment status as inactive & delete.
-So I am using function module STATUS_CHANGE_INTERN_VB & this is working fine, however it doesn’t have exceptions for handling the error messages & even sy-subrc getting 0 if it fails also.
+So I am using function module STATUS_CHANGE_INTERN_VB & this is working fine, however, it doesn’t have exceptions for handling the error messages & even sy-subrc getting 0 if it fails also.
 Would request you to please suggest me how to handle this scenario?
 Is there any BAPI to update status in IE02?

 This FM is an ‘update task’ FM, generally Open-SQL statements, not much check, so no to be called in customer development.

-The best solution would be a BAPI (this is easy to find with any search tool) and when none is available or without required parameter some ‘dialog’ FM like STATUS_CHANGE_INTERN/EXTERN after analyzing the application behavior and if BDC is also no longer suitable.
+The best solution would be a BAPI (this is easy to find with any search tool) and when none is available or without required parameter some ‘dialog’ FM like STATUS_CHANGE_INTERN/EXTERN after analyzing the application behaviour and if BDC is also no longer suitable.

 This is not recommended, as it will cause a major performance issue.
-It will run the query every time it loops and you are using “Select * …” which means you are fetching all fields of that table, assuming if tables have millions of entries then in every iteration, your select query will go around millions of records in table..
+It will run the query every time it loops and you are using “Select * …” which means you are fetching all fields of that table, assuming if tables have millions of entries then in every iteration, your select query will go around millions of records in the table.
 Therefore, it could lead to serious performance issues.

-Instead of this, it is advised that you use 'For all entries…' statement, it will fulfil your requirement.
+Instead of this, it is advised that you use 'For all entries…' the statement, it will fulfil your requirement.

 A singleton is a design pattern where the class is required to create objects.
 The class ensures that only one object exists for every internal session which is available to consumers.
-Therefore, when you create a singleton class it does not allow you to create multiple instances of the class, instead a single instance will be created which behaves as a global access point to reference that class throughout the lifetime of the application component.
+Therefore, when you create a singleton class it does not allow you to create multiple instances of the class, instead, a single instance will be created which behaves as a global access point to reference that class throughout the lifetime of the application component.